Carly07/Deeelish/README.md

 #### Cuisines
 ![cuisines](https://github.com/Carly07/deeelish/blob/master/static/images/mongodb/cuisinescollection.png)

-As can be seen above, the ObjectId from the specified meals_courses and cuisines category collection are retrieved and stored as the value for meal_course_type and cuisine within the recipe document in the recipes collection.
+As can be seen above, the `ObjectId` from the specified meals_courses and cuisines category are retrieved and stored as the value for meal_course_type and cuisine within the recipe document in the recipes collection.
 This creates a relationship between the collections which means that if a particular category within either the meals_courses or cuisine collections is updated it will reflect the change in all the recipe documents associated with that category.

-All category names are stored in lowercase within the Meals_course and cuisines collections so assist when checking for duplications.
-However, I have applied the `.title()` method when displaying categories within the application to improve user experience.
+All category names are stored in lowercase within the meals_course and cuisines collections so to assist when checking for duplications.
+I have however, applied the `.title()` method when displaying the category names within the application to improve user experience.

-Values for the Vegetarian, Vegan, Gluten Free and Dairy Free switches are converted to Boolean values for storing in the database.
+Values for the Vegetarian, Vegan, Gluten Free and Dairy Free switches are converted to `Boolean` values for storing in the database.
 This helped with the filter functionality on the Discover Recipes page.

 ## Testing
 ### Developer tools